simonalexanderson/MotoricaDanceDataset/README.md

 # Downloading
-The folowing download link contains all bvh files as well as the music with cleared rights (see terms below).
+The following download link contains all bvh files as well as the music with cleared rights (see terms below).
 Additional music from Session 4 can be downloaded from youtube using the provided scripts.
 For the pop songs from Session 2, we provide extracted features as pandas Dataframes in pkl format.

 # TERMS OF USE